6.5 Avoiding Overfitting and False Patterns

 Practice-style: You thought "pa" meant circle, but a square above a box is also labeled with "pa."
 What correction is most reasonable?

-Which error-log entry is most useful?
+Which error-log entry is the most useful for improving on missed items?